-The ski resort of Chamonix-Mont-Blanc is famous for its ideal location at the foot of Europe’s highest peak.
+Chamonix-Mont-Blanc ski resort is famous for its ideal location at the foot of Europe’s highest peak.
 What was a small mountain village until the end of the 19th century has become a cosmopolitan centre in the French Alps of Haute-Savoie.
-The resort is an excellent base to explore three iconic sites: the Aiguille du Midi, the Mer de Glace and the Brévent mountain.
+The resort is an excellent base for exploring three iconic sites: the Aiguille du Midi, the Mer de Glace, and the Brévent mountain.

 🎥 Watch our short video on Chamonix to discover the fantastic alpine resort ⤵